2026 Education Policy

 Course Equivalency

-Referred to by the Institute as “recognition of prior learning” (RPL), fast-tracking,
+Referred to by the Institute as “recognition of prior learning” (RPL), fast-tracking, course

-academic institution may be eligible for course credit towards earning a designation
+may be eligible for course credit towards earning a designation at REIC.
+Note: course

-at REIC.
-Note: course exemptions are only granted for subjects studied at the
+exemptions are only granted for subjects studied at the diploma or undergraduate level.

 6.2